Honey Roasted Carrots

 For the ingredient measurements and entire recipe, be sure to scroll down to the bottom of the blog post where the recipe card is located.

-ingredients needed to make roasted glazed carrots in small white bowls.
+ingredients to make carrots with honey in small white glass dishes.

 • Carrots: peeled and sliced on a bias OR slice lengthwise.
 Roasting fresh carrots help deepen the color and adds depth of favor to this versatile veggie.